Azure-Samples/azure-samples-python-management/samples/network/README.md

 1. `python ip/manage_ip_group.py`
 2. `python virtual_network/manage_virtual_network.py`

+If you want to try async demo, you can run the demo in `aio/` directory.
+It should be noted that it only works in python>=3.5.

+1. `python aio/manage_virtual_network_async.py`

 Each file is a separate code sample that no dependency on other files.
 You can look at whichever code sample you're interested in

 ## Resources